 Inside you will find the Market l’Oncle Hansi, where you can buy traditional sweets for yourself, or to take them home with you as a gift.
 They have lots of local products and souvenirs.
 You can park your car in the car park Scheurer-Kestner Est. There is no parking fee on Sundays.

 What To Eat

-On you trip you can do wine tasting as well.
+On your trip, you can do a wine tasting as well.
 Alsace is well known for some of France’s best white wine.
 These are some hot spots for wine tasting for you to try.
 Santé!